 - Sesame oil is processed with many herbs having wound healing property to prepare wound healing oils.

 Twachya, Balya, Keshya – Improves the quality of skin and hair.
 Improves overall strength.
 If you ever wish to do a massage with some oil, please consider sesame oil.
 Sesame oil is used as the base for most of the herbal oils.

-Sesame calms Vata and increases Kapha and Pitta.
+Sesame calms Vata and Kapha, slightly increases Pitta.